emsesp/docs/docs/tips-and-tricks.md

 Thus to activate the heating you will need to set `heatingactivated` to `on` and set an appropriate `flowtemp`.
 The latter should be derived from the `heating temperature setting` which can be set using the physical dial/control on the boiler.
 It should be considered as the maximum flow temperature.
 You can also use a lower flow temperature to maintain a constant room temperature once the initial heating is done.

+Additional info from Michael:

+You can set the flowtemp with EMS-ESP directly on the boiler without using a Thermostat.
+Many users do this.
+Some pointers:

+- the flowtemp value on the control panel has to be set higher as the temperature sent over the EMS bus is only accepted if it has a lower value
+- you have to send a value at least every minute to maintain the flowtemp, otherwise the boiler will automatically fall back to the higher setpoint from the control panel.
+- There is a special EMS-ESP entity called `forceheatingoff` that sets the flowtemp value to 0 every minute automatically to the boiler.
+Other users prefer like to use an on/off control instead.

 ## Retrieve data via REST using PHP

 _(by @flohse123)_